Social media is a beast that many creatives have no clue how to tame!

 Here are top ten strategies you can implement today to grow your audience on social media:

 1. Pick two platforms that work for you.

 Every social media platform has its own purpose and a different native language.
 You need to know the difference, to focus more on the platforms that will work best for you.
 It's better to succeed on two platforms than spreading yourself too thin on all of them.
-If you are like most people that have a million social media accounts, it might be time to hone in on just the top two platforms that are working the best for you and figure out why.
+If you are like most people that have a million social media accounts, it might be time to hone in on the top two platforms that work best for you.

 For example, one visual and one conversational platform might be all you can handle.
 By focusing on Instagram and Twitter, you have one visual platform to show off your portfolio and another conversational platform to talk with potential customers and clients.

 2. People engage more with WHY something was created.

 When designers post descriptions of their work, they usually cover what it's for and maybe how they made it, but rarely do they discuss the reasons behind it.
 This is really important when you're posting personal work because people want to know about you.
 They want to know about your struggles, fears, and accomplishments.
 By shifting your thinking to why something was made, you're able to be more authentic with your followers.